toazd/selah/README.md

 Supports completely offline install and functionality and also offers free online sync services (for as long as the service can be supported: currently using the free tier on Supabase: https://supabase.com/pricing).

-Note also that Selah has built-in data export and import functionality so you do not have to use the online sync service to backup/restore your saved highlights, notes, history, or saved searches.
+Note also that Selah has built-in data export and import functionality so you do not have to use the online sync service to backup/restore your saved highlights, notes, history, or saved searches (exported data uses a simple, portable JSON format).

 - Selah is currently in open beta and your thoughts/contributions/bug reports would be helpful and will shape the future of the app.
   - We are especially in need of users to test the app on MacOS desktop and iOS mobile platforms!